 Basically, those letters are just identifiers to let you know what kind of education, license, and certifications a therapist has.
-The most common initials you may come across are "LPC", which means your therapist is a licensed professional counselor.
+The most common initials you may come across are:

-At this time, Peaceful Waters Counseling & Wellness Center is currently endeavoring to develop HIPAA- secured teletherapy sessions for clients.
-Skype, phone, and email for therapy use is not HIPAA compliant and therefore not an ethical way to conduct therapy sessions.
-At Peaceful Waters, our clients' privacy and confidentiality is our main priority.
-We will inform our clients as soon as we can deliver optimal online therapy services.
+At this time, Peaceful Waters is able to offer HIPAA compliant and secure teletherapy sessions.
+These can be conducted from the comfort of your own home.
+However, Skype, phone, and email for therapy use is not HIPAA compliant and therefore not an ethical way to conduct your sessions.
+At Peaceful Waters, our clients' privacy and confidentiality is a top priority.

 No way!
 Therapy is not just “talking about your problems”; it is also working toward solutions.
 Some therapy can involve homework, such as tracking your moods, writing about your thoughts, or participating in social activities that have caused anxiety in the past.
 You will be encouraged to look at things in a different way or learn new ways to react to events or people.
 At Peaceful Waters, we aim to help you cope with feelings, problem solve, and change behavior patterns that may contribute to your symptoms.